 How to participate?

 Kathina is a tradition which has been followed since the time of the Buddha.
 It is a meaningful event for all buddhists.
-Although due to Covid 19, devotees might not join us in person for the symbolic robes offering ceremony, devotees still have an opportunity to reserve the robes for the offering.
-Meanwhile, devotees could also offer requisites to the Sangha during this special day.
+This year SBM Kathina Day is finally back as a physical ceremony, devotees might join us in person for the symbolic robes offering ceremony, devotees still have an opportunity to reserve the robes for the offering.
+Meanwhile, devotees could also offer requisites and lunch dana to the Sangha members during this special day.

 Robes @ S$60 each